openstack-archive/fuel-docs/pages/reference-architecture/0012-simple.rst

    PageBreak

-.. index:: Reference Architectures: Non-HA Simple, Non-HA Simple
+.. index:: Reference Architectures: Multi-node

-.. _Simple:
+.. _Multi-node:

-Simple (no High Availability) Deployment
+Multi-node Deployment
 ========================================

-In a production environment, you will never have a Simple non-HA deployment of OpenStack, partly because it forces you to make a number of compromises as to the number and types of services that you can deploy.
+In a production environment, you will not likely ever have a Multi-node deployment of OpenStack, partly because it forces you to make a number of compromises as to the number and types of services that you can deploy.
 It is, however, extremely useful if you just want to see how